HandsOnDataViz/leaflet-point-map-sidebar/README.md

 sidebar.
 To scroll through the gallery, click an image to bring up a full-screen lightbox interface.
 The lightbox will say how many images there are, and will show a caption, source, and link (if available) for each image.

+## Hash
+When a place icon is clicked, its name is added to the hash part of the URL.
+This enables you to share a particular place because when the map is loaded initially, it activates the place from hash if it exists instead of centering on default `mapCenter` (as defined in `settings.js`).